UH Hilo Campus Security Policies and Procedures

 During business hours, the University (excluding certain housing facilities) will be open to students, parents, employees, contractors, guests, and invitees.
 During non-business hours access to all University facilities is by key, if issued, or by admittance via a UH Campus Security Officer or Residence Hall Manager.
 In the case of periods of extended closure, the University will admit only employees, students residing in residence halls, and pre-approved visitors.
 UH Hilo Campus Security will block access to all entrances except the main entrance off Lanikaula and the main entrance off Kawili Street.
 UH Hilo Campus Security Officers will log all names, locations and offices, dates and times for all who enter and exit through these two entrances to ensure safety and security.

 Some facilities have individual hours, which may vary at different times of the year for each respective campus closure.
 Examples are the Student Life Center, Performing Arts, and areas of Athletics that holds athletic practices and games.
 During campus closures, UH Hilo Campus Security increases patrols in and around residence halls.
-For specifics refer to the matrix of areas open during campus closures at: http://hilo.hawaii.edu/campus_closures/index.php.

 Emergencies may necessitate changes or alternatives to any posted schedules.
 Any areas where there are security issues will be assessed for improvements.
 These assessments may address such items as landscaping, locks, alarms, lighting, and communications.
 The objective is to take corrective actions to reduce the likelihood of repeated incidents.
 Additionally, during the academic year, the Vice Chancellor for Administrative Affairs, Director of Campus Security, and others as appropriate, regularly meet to discuss safety and security issues and propose actions to continually improve the measures and policies in place.

-Click link for printable copy of Policy Addressing Security and Access
+Download a printable copy of Policy Addressing Security and Access

 Campus Security Officer Authority and Jurisdiction

-University of Hawaii at Hilo Campus Security Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the University.
+University of Hawaiʻi at Hilo Campus Security Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the University.
 UH Hilo Campus Security Officers have the authority to issue parking tickets, which are billed to financial accounts of students, faculty, and staff.
 UH Hilo Campus Security Officers have citizen’s arrest power.
 Criminal incidents are referred to the local police or state sheriff department that have jurisdiction on the campus.
 UH Hilo Campus Security maintains a highly professional working relationship with the Hawaii County Police Department and the Hawaii State Sheriff Department.
 All crime victims and witnesses are strongly encouraged to immediately report the crime to the UH Hilo Campus Security Department and the appropriate law enforcement agency.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.

-Click link for printable copy of Policy Addressing Campus Security Officer Authority and Jurisdiction
+Download a printable copy of Policy Addressing Campus Security Officer Authority and Jurisdiction

 Encouragement of Accurate and Prompt Crime Reporting